About the GRE Subject Test

 Who takes GRE Subject Tests and who accepts them?

-- The GRE Subject Tests are taken by prospective graduate school applicants who want to showcase their specialised knowledge in a specific area of study.
+- The GRE Subject Tests are taken by prospective graduate school applicants who want to showcase their specialized knowledge in a specific area of study.
 GRE Subject Test scores are accepted by thousands of graduate schools.
 It is recommended that you contact the university admissions office or department you are interested in and see exactly what they are looking for.

 What are the various subject tests offered?